Nick-Gottschlich/cliTerm2/README.md

 Making the font colors black and the terminal window transparent will help make everything look better when you change your terminal's background.
 Since *cliTerm2* only changes the background, the transparency must be done manually:

+1. Navigate to iTerm2 > Preferenes > Profiles > colors
+2. Pick `Dark Background` from the color presets.
-1. Navigate to iTerm2 > Preferences > Profiles > Window
+3. Navigate to iTerm2 > Preferences > Profiles > Window
-2. Set the transparency to about half way.
+4. Set the transparency to about half way.
-3. Hit the "blur" checkbox.
+5. Hit the "blur" checkbox.
-4. Set the blur to maximum.
+6. Set the blur to maximum.
-5. Optionally you can set the blending to maximum to adjust the colors to look like the samples provided.
+7. Optionally you can set the blending to maximum to adjust the colors to look like the samples provided.

 ![alt-tag](Samples/transparency_setting.png)